AninditaBasu/AninditaBasu/README.md

 # Anindita Basu

-- Can write, edit, and design.
+- Writes, edits, and designs user documentation and user interfaces.
 Can also code.
 - Works with minimal supervision.
 - Has implemented documentation improvements that resulted in reducing file and word counts, and in enhancing reader experience.
 - Has implemented process improvements that resulted in reducing time of routine activities.
 Examples [here](https://github.com/AninditaBasu/orphan-scan), [here](https://github.com/AninditaBasu/word-list-scan), and [here](https://github.com/AninditaBasu/linkchecker-third-twin).